accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 *   **Q: What technology was used in the LightRAG Chat project?**
     A: The core technologies were a Django API (built with Python), Ollama for local model hosting, n8n for workflow automation, and Supabase with pgvector for the vector database.

-© 2024 Accaderi.
-All rights reserved.

 ---

 # Page: software/projects/ai/project4.html
 ## YouTube Chronicle.

 ### Project Summary
 YouTube Chronicle is an n8n workflow that creates a personalized, dynamic webpage summarizing the latest videos from a user's favorite YouTube channels.
-The system handles user authentication, fetches video data and transcripts via the YouTube API, uses an LLM to summarize them, and presents them in a clean web interface.
+The system handles user authentication, fetches video data and transcripts, uses an LLM to summarize them, and presents them in a clean web interface.

 ### Q&A Snapshot
 *   **Q: What does the YouTube Chronicle workflow do?**
     A: It automatically fetches the latest videos from up to five of your favorite YouTube channels, summarizes their content using AI, and displays these summaries on a private webpage.
 *   **Q: How does it manage users and their preferences?**
     A: It includes a secure user authentication system (with options for Google Sheets, Firestore, or Supabase) to store user credentials and their selected YouTube channels.
-*   **Q: Is it secure?**
-    A: Yes, it uses Google OAuth for secure API access and includes session management with inactivity timeouts and logout functionality.
-*   **Q: What technology was used in the YouTube Chronicle project?**
+*   **Q: What technology was used in this project?**
     A: The project is an n8n workflow that uses the YouTube API for data retrieval and an LLM API (like Groq) for summarization.
 It also integrates with databases like Google Sheets, Firestore, or Supabase for user management.

-© 2024 Accaderi.
-All rights reserved.

 ---